Debt-to-Equity Ratio

 Deep Analysis

-Alphabet’s debt-to-equity ratio of 0.19x means the company uses only $0.19 of debt for every $1 of shareholders’ equity, indicating a very conservative capital structure with low financial leverage.
+A debt-to-equity ratio of 0.16x means Alphabet has only 16 cents of debt for every dollar of shareholders' equity, indicating very low financial leverage and a conservative capital structure.

 Frequently Asked Questions